rage/programming-21/data/part-14/3-finishing-the-game.md

 ## Move counter

-The move counter near the bottom edge of the game window displaye the number of moves taken by the player so far.
+The move counter near the bottom edge of the game window displays the number of moves taken by the player so far.
 This can be used to find the solution with the least number of moves.

-The counter requires some shanges to the code.
+The counter requires some changes to the code.
 First, let's change the constructor so that there is adequate space for the counter, and that we have an appropriate font at our disposal in order to draw the text:

 ```python
     def __init__(self):